ardanlabs/gotraining/README.md

 $5,000 T&E
 Classes that exceed 15 students are charged an extra $1,000 each per additional student.

-**Our 4 day class option:**
-_This option is the best for teams with little to no Go experience.
-We can do more exercises and each day is not as mentally exhausting._

-**Our 3 day class option:**
-_This option is best for teams with 3+ months for Go experience.
-We need to push the team a bit harder and there will be less exercises.
-For the Data and Web classes we can teach all the material._

 **Our 2 day class option:**
-_This options is skips most of the exercises to get through the material.
+_This options skips most of the exercises to get through the material.
 We will push the team very hard and we maintain a very fast pace._

 ## Current Schedule